Amaterazu7/MinesSweeper-API/README.md

 `` docker image build -t docker-boot-minesweeper . ``

-* and the run the application on a docker container:
+* and the run the application on a docker container with the docker compose file:

+`` docker-compose up ``

+* if you don't want to see any log on you terminal you can run this:

-`` docker container run -p 8080:8080 docker-boot-minesweeper ``
+`` docker-compose up -d ``

 * when the application is started you can go to: